Abjad/abjad/abjad/docs/source/examples/part.rst

 ..  note::

-    Explore the `abjad/demos/part/` directory for the complete code to this example, or import it into your Python session directly with:
+    Explore the ``abjad/demos/part`` directory for the complete code to this example, or import it into your Python session directly with:

+    ..  code-block:: python

-    * `from abjad.demos import part`
+        >>> from abjad.demos import part

 Let's make some imports: